framer/motion/api/framer-motion.api.md

     addValue(key: string, value: MotionValue<any>): void;
     // (undocumented)
     addVariantChild(child: VisualElement): undefined | (() => void);
+    // Warning: (ae-forgotten-export) The symbol "startAnimation" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    animateMotionValue?: typeof startAnimation;
     // Warning: (ae-forgotten-export) The symbol "AnimationState" needs to be exported by the entry point index.d.ts animationState?: AnimationState;
     // (undocumented)